Welcome to the MSU Horticulture Gardens

 Our gardens are still largely self-funded.
 Consider supporting us!
 For more information, see our Garden Giving Page.

 Left: The MSU Judith A. DeLapa Perennial Garden.
 Right: The Amien Carter Annual Gardens.

 With over 60 theme displays, an absolute must see in our gardens.
 There are mazes, pots of gold, an alphabet garden, Peter Rabbit, and so much more.
 Located adjacent to the Garden Parking lot, this is a convenient stop for parents with small children!

 A colorful display where we trial hundreds of the newest annuals for color and texture.
 Learn the rare and the unusual, the bright and the cheery.
 This is truly a learning laboratory since all of the new plants are labeled.
-The Carter Annual Gardens house the MSU Annual Trials - a research effort led by Dr Art Cameron and Daedre McGrath to evaluate new plant introductions.
+The Carter Annual Gardens house the MSU Annual Trials - a research effort led by Dr Kristin Getter and Daedre McGrath to evaluate new plant introductions.

 The collections and displays are always evolving in the Judith DeLapa Perennial Gardens.
 With ten island beds and five border beds, the garden showcases a wide variety of native and hybrid perennials that perform well in our climate and soils.
 Displays feature both shade and sun gardens, demonstrate combinations for both the homeowner and landscape professional and offer a chance to see over 500 perennials in a garden situation.
 There is always something blooming in the DeLapa Perennial Garden!

 Explore the 7-acre Landscape Arboretum and see Japanese Gardens, English Gardens, Fruits Displays, a small native plant prairie, and more!
 It is a peaceful delight to wander these wonderful gardens.

 The VIP Garden (Vegetables and Insect Pollinators)